 Our facilities allow you to lead a healthy lifestyle and maintain your physical fitness while pursuing your studies.
 In our gymnasium, you can enjoy various indoor sports, such as basketball, volleyball, badminton, table tennis, and indoor football.
 Inside the fitness center, there are over ten different types of training machines, including treadmills, bikes, and free weights.
 Outdoor facilities include five tennis courts, two multipurpose sports fields, and a basketball court.
 These are available to students upon reservation.

-The APU Health Clinic is located on the first floor of the Administration Building (Building A) with medical staff providing first aid treatment for minor illnesses and injuries.
+The APU Health Clinic is located on the first floor of the Administration Building (Building A), with medical staff who provide first aid treatment for minor illnesses and injuries.
 When necessary, students are referred to local medical facilities.
 APU’s counseling room is available to support students should they feel any stress or anxiety.
-If you think that you need to talk with someone about any topic, please feel free to stop by and meet with a counselor.
+If you would like to talk with someone, our counselors are available for consultation regarding any topic.
 Consultation is available in English and Japanese, and all matters discussed will be kept in the strictest confidence.

 All APU students are entitled to and required to attend a health check-up once a year.
-These annual health check-ups are paid for by the university, and are a good way to monitor your health.
+These annual health check-ups are paid for by the university and are a good way to monitor your health.

 All international students are automatically registered for the National Health Insurance program.
 Through this system, you will be responsible for paying 30% of most medical and dental costs when going to hospitals and clinics.
 In general, the insurance premium for students who reside in Beppu and who did not receive any income during the previous year is about 20,000 JPY per year.
-Also, if your out-of-pocket medical expenses per month rise above a certain amount, you can apply for a refund of the excess at city hall.
+In addition, if your out-of-pocket medical expenses per month rise above a certain amount, you can apply for a refund of the excess at city hall.